chuiyunjun/Running-man/README.md

 ## 3. Features
 - Inputs for gaming are mainly from the PS2 KEYBOARD
     - W key will allow the user to do a small jump to avoid short obstacles
     - C key will allow the user to duck under certain obstacles
     - S key will allow the user to go to a platform below
     - SPACE key will allow the user to jump to the above platform
+- Inputs from DE1-SOC board
+    - KEY[0] reset
+    - SW[8:7] adjust the speed of obstacles' moving
+        - 2'b00 ~ 2'b11 reoresents the speed from slow to fast
 - Obstacles will be randomly generated through a LFSR
-- Score will be calculated per second alive
+- Score will be calculated per second alive, shown on the HEX of DE1-SOC

 ## 4. Requirements
 - DE1-SOC board (tested) and a PS2 Keyboard